Lenajava1/Autotest/README.md

-# Autotest
+# java-webdriver-cucumber

-My portfolio.
-Automation with Java, Cucumber and WebDriver
+Base framework for Java Webdriver automation with Cucumber